oseanfro/automaid/processed/README.md

-This is the landing directory for the processed files.
+This is the landing directory for all processed files.